thepika206/sales-tracker/readme.md

 # Future Plans (Ice Box)
-- As a Sales Agent, I want to associate Leads with Sources so that I know where my sales are coming from
+- As a Sales Agent, I want to associate Leads with Sources so that I know where my sales are coming from.
 - As a Sales Agent, I want an API for lead creation so that external systems can insert Leads into my system programatically.

-# About the Developer
-- I am a full-stack software developer with experience in Product Management and design.
-- I built Sales Tracker to apply my knowledge of business process systems into a MEN Stack application.
+# Why did I choose to build this?
+- I am creating Sales Tracker as individual project for professional training at General Assembly.
+- It demonstrates full CRUD in a realistic application that requires login, and reserves permission to modify data to the user that created it.
+- Prior to becoming a developer, I worked on several CRMs as Product Owner.
+It was rewarding to bring that expertise into this project.

 # Something I enjoyed most about this Project
 - My app's needed several tables that were nearly the same, except filtering for different criteria.
 That allowed me to reuse one index.ejs file for multiple routes.